hodaUsama/hodaUsama.github.io/_posts/2025-05-10-correlation-contingency-scatter.md

     <p>Understanding your data types ensures you pick the most powerful and appropriate analysis technique.</p>
   </div>
 </details>
 ---

 {% include quiz/case-study.html %}

 ---

+## 🤖 Why It Matters in Machine Learning

+In machine learning, understanding **relationships between variables** helps you:

+- 📊 Choose the right features for your model (feature selection).
+- 📉 Detect multicollinearity — too much correlation between features can hurt model accuracy.
+- 🧪 Engineer new features based on strong associations (e.g., combining study time and pass rate).
+- 📈 Pick the right models — strong linear correlation?
+Consider regression.
+Categorical outcomes?
+Try classification.

+Learning how to interpret contingency tables and scatter plots builds your **EDA skills**, a core part of every data science pipeline.

+---

 ## ✅ Conclusion

 | Type of Data        | Tool to Use          | Example                     |